 In this tutorial, we demonstrate how to use the PDP Outcomes institution level dashboard to measure the relationship between preparedness and six-year completion rates.

-As a quick reminder, the Outcomes Institution-Level dashboard reports the completion rates and other outcomes for students by the cohort year in which they first enrolled Outcomes include students who earned either a certificate, associate degree, or bachelor’s degree or are still enrolled in college.
+The Outcomes Institution-Level dashboard reports the completion rates and other outcomes for students by the cohort year in which they first enrolled Outcomes include students who earned either a certificate, associate degree, or bachelor’s degree or are still enrolled in college.

-Now, because we want to compare students based on their preparedness for college-level coursework, there are two metrics that we should study.
+Because we want to compare students based on their preparedness for college-level coursework, there are two metrics that we should study.

-Notice that the upper right line chart has three lines – one for students who were ready for college-level math, one for students who were not ready for college-level math, and one for students whose status was unknown.
-Let’s remove the data for those whose status is unknown since it won’t help us understand the impact of preparedness.
-Click the “Math Prep” global filter, deselect “Unknown”, and click “Apply”.
-This removes some of the complexity in our charts.
+Now the line chart has a line representing the completion rates for students who were not ready for college-level math, one for students who were ready for college-level math, and one for students whose status was unknown.

 Subscribe to our blog for the latest news from the Clearinghouse